 Table 1.
-Summary of Different Previous Research andThis Research
+Summary of Different Previous Research and This Research

-No Previous Research Current Research 1.
-The environmental context is more in its dynamics The context of the business environment is more about its disparities that are considered more appropriate for developing countries 2 Trying to apply the model and test it in the culture of the country whose manufacturing sector is currently flaring
+No Previous Research Current Research The context of the business environment is more about its disparities that are considered more appropriate for developing countries 1.
+The environmental context is more in its dynamics 2 Trying to apply the model and test it in the culture of the country whose manufacturing sector is currently flaring